City of Darkness (novel)

-City of Darkness is a dystopian young adult novel by Ben Bova, first published in 1976.
+City of Darkness is a dystopian young adult novel by Ben Bova, first published in 1976 by Charles Scribner's Sons.

 Plot

 The novel is set in a dystopian future.
 Glass domes have been erected over the major cities in the US, and eventually, some twenty years ago, the cities have been evacuated and closed, ostensibly because pollution and diseases have turned them into a health hazard.
 People live in sterile suburb-like settlements called tracts, each centered around a mall, offices where the residents work, and an underground railway station.
 A healthy lifestyle with diets, workout programs, and eight hours of sleep is enforced by authorities.
 Cars are electric; combustion engines are banned.
 Even the weather is controlled so that rain falls only during the nightly curfew.

 Only three of the cities, among them New York, are temporarily reopened to visitors each summer, albeit with restrictions to counter health risks: stays are limited to two weeks, minors must be accompanied by a legal guardian, and all visitors must undergo decontamination (including a lung-cleansing machine and disposal of all clothes worn in the city) when leaving.
 Nonetheless, the cities are popular (yet expensive) destinations for party travelers, not least because of the “adult” fun found there: movie theaters showing real murder films (movie theaters do not exist outside, and graphic content on TV is severely restricted), or “bedicabs”, cabs in which prostitutes offer their services during the ride.

 The protagonist, 16-year-old Ron Morgan, lives in one of the tracts in Vermont.
 He has just finished school and scored exceptionally well in his National Exams.
 Following an argument with his father about his career (Ron would like to go into science and technology, while his father insists he major in business), and being generally bored by life in the tracts, Ron decides to secretly leave for New York City, which he has visited with his father the summer before.

 On his first day in New York, Ron meets a girl named Sylvia and is immediately attracted to her.
 To his surprise, she tells him she was born in New York City and lives there all year.
 The two are threatened by a youth named Dino, but Ron manages to defeat him.
 However, Dino intercepts Ron and beats him unconscious when he leaves his hotel room at night to look for Sylvia, whom he believes to be in danger.